yarkalyba/properties_management/README.md

 # properties_management
-Case study
+Case study:
-a simple real estate application that allows an agent to manage properties available for purchase or rent
+a simple real estate application that allows an agent to manage properties available for purchase or rent;
-The project allows the agent to interact with the objects using the Python interpreter prompt
+The project allows the agent to interact with the objects using the Python interpreter prompt;